oracle/truffleruby/doc/contributor/make-distribution.md

 $ git checkout vm-enterprise-0.xx
 ```

+Update the version of JVMCI in `install_jvmci` in `tool/jt.rb` to match the one
+of the GraalVM release.

 Then you should update the Truffle revision in `mx.truffleruby/suite.py` to
 match the revision of `truffle` in the GraalVM `release` file.